Quantum Enhancement of Thermalization

-Can QET be associated with the presence of too weak chaos and thus too inefficient transport paths towards thermalization in the classical many-body system?
-To quantitatively address this question, we show in Fig.~\ref{fig:fig2}(a) the KS entropy \cite{cassidy2008threshold} for a $L{=}11$ site system with average unit filling, $N/L{=}1$, as a function of $J/U$.
-The KS entropy is obtained from the sum of positive exponents in the LCS, which in turn is numerically computed via the prescription of \cite{benettin1980lyapunov, *geist1990comparison}.
-We choose for this purpose an initial phase-space point with random on-site populations, similar to the ones illustrated in Fig.~\ref{fig:fig1}(a), giving rise to energy densities for which the resulting classical trajectory explores a large ergodic domain ($E/N{\approx}-0.029$ for $J/U{=}0.1$, $E/N{\approx}0.128$ for $J/U{=}0.01$).
-Unsurprisingly, the KS entropy vanishes in the two integrable SF and MI limits, while it exhibits a plateau of maximal chaos for $0.1{<}J/U{<}1.0$, in agreement with the findings of \cite{pausch2022optimal} that were obtained through spectral studies of the BH model.
+How is QET affected by the degree of chaos, which impacts the efficiency of chaotic transport paths towards thermalization in the classical many-body system?
+To quantitatively address this question, we show in Fig.~\ref{fig:fig2}(a) the Kolmogorov-Sinai entropy \cite{cassidy2008threshold}, $\kappa_\mathrm{KS}$, for a $L{=}11$ site system with average unit filling, $N/L{=}1$, as a function of $J/U$.
+Such entropy is obtained from the sum of positive exponents in the Lyapunov spectrum, computed via the prescription of \cite{benettin1980lyapunov, *geist1990comparison}.
+We choose for this purpose an initial phase-space point with random on-site populations \footnote{We have verified that the Lyapunov spectra and their associated Kolmogorov-Sinai entropies are quantitatively similar for several phase-space points sampled according to the Wigner function of the initial state.}, giving rise to energy densities for which the resulting classical trajectory explores a large domain in phase space ($E/N{\approx}-0.029$ for $J/U{=}0.1$, $E/N{\approx}0.128$ for $J/U{=}0.01$).
+Unsurprisingly, $\kappa_\mathrm{KS}$ vanishes in the harmonic and decoupled integrable limits, while it exhibits a plateau of maximal chaos for $0.1{<}J/U{<}1.0$, in agreement with a previous study on spectral properties of the BH model \cite{pausch2022optimal}.
+QET shown in Fig.~\ref{fig:fig1} is thus occurring at highly developed chaos, far away from any near-integrable limit.